Ansible Refactoring Part 1 - Setting up your Control Node

 This is Part 1 of an Ansible Refactoring Series - Start Here

 To follow along I assume you have access to a lab environment suitable for the task.
-I will add, July 2020, a Vagrantfile
+I will add, July 2020, a Vagrantfile to simplify running this locally on your laptop.

 Meanwhile this can be deployed via the brand new Ansible Multitier Infra Config assuming you have AWS credentials or OpenStack.